-Croats without previous or current residence in Croatia to obtain Croatian nationality by declaration (art.
+Not only did the law lay down a specific procedure for acquiring Croatian citizenship for residents of Croatian ethnicity, in the article determining the initial citizenry of Croatia, it also offered facilitated naturalisation to emigrants and their descendents, who accept the Croatian legal system, customs and culture (art.
+12).
+Moreover, it paved the way for ethnic Croats without previous or current residence in Croatia to obtain Croatian citizenship by declaration (art.
 16).
 There is in fact a large population of Croats living abroad.
-Non-resident Croats can be classified in two categories.
+Non-resident Croats can be classified in three categories.
 The first category is composed of the descendents of emigrants who left Croatian territory.
 This comprises the 1880-1914 migration, mainly to the Americas.
 About 600,000 Croats were believed to be living in North America by 1914 (Holjevac 1968: 23).
 This flow continued in the 1920s and 1930s.
-However, it also comprises the post-Second World War emigration of about 300,000 people (Bilandžić 1985: 9) who fled Communist Yugoslavia, as well as an estimated number of 1,100,000 'Gastarbeiter' and their descendents26 who remained in their mainly European countries of destination (Baskin 1986: 27).
-The second 'diaspora' category is composed of Croats from Bosnia and Herzegovina, who represent about 16 per cent of the total population of that country.
+However, it also comprises the post-Second World War emigration of about 300,000 people (Bilandžić 1985: 9) who fled Communist Yugoslavia, as well as an estimated number of 1,100,000 'Gastarbeiter' and their descendents27 who remained in their mainly European countries of destination (Baskin 1986: 27).
+The second category of Croats abroad is composed of Croats from Bosnia and Herzegovina, who represent about 16 per cent of the total population of that country.
 Despite the fact that they were one of the 'constitutive peoples' of the Republic of Bosnia and Herzegovina, they were considered potential Croatian citizens in 'diaspora'.
 Indeed, art.
 16 facilitated the naturalisation of ethnic Croats living in the 'near abroad' (former Yugoslav republics), especially for those in Bosnia-Herzegovina, while art.
 11 facilitated the naturalisation of the Croatian ethnic emigrants and their descendents, even if they did not satisfy the conditions stated in art.
 8 regarding proficiency in the Croatian language.
+The third category of Croats abroad is formed of the Croat ethnic minorities in other countries of the region apart from Bosnia-Herzegovina and in other European states.
+For this category it is important to note that it is estimated that between 20,000 and 40,000 members of Croat minority from Serbia migrated to Croatia during the 1990s (in most cases due to the rise of the hostilities toward ethnic minorities in their resident republic) (MVPEI 2006) out of which most were granted citizenship through the procedures of facilitated naturalization for members of Croatian people.